 Armed robbery.
 Armed robbery is punishable by a minimum prison sentence of ten years and up to life imprisonment.
 A conviction for armed robbery is considered a “serious violent felony” for sentencing enhancement purposes (see Repeat offenders below).

-Georgia imposes specific penalties on defendants who take a controlled substance or a precursor from a pharmacy or wholesale druggist (see Schedule I through Schedule V in Ga.
-Code Sections 16-13-25 through 16-13-29).
+Armed robbery of a pharmacy.
+Georgia imposes specific penalties on defendants who take a controlled substance from a pharmacy or other drug dispensary by armed robbery.
 If the defendant intentionally injures anyone during the commission of the crime, the minimum punishment is 15 years.

 Hijacking a vehicle.
 Stealing a vehicle from or in the presence of a person is considered motor vehicle hijacking (sometimes called carjacking).
 This crime falls under a separate section of Georgia law but contains similar elements.
 Hijacking a vehicle carries a felony sentence of one to ten years’ incarceration.
 If the person possesses a firearm or weapon and obtains or attempts to obtain the vehicle by force, violence, or intimidation, the person faces ten to 20 years in prison.
 A second offense results in life imprisonment.

 Repeat offenders.
 In the case of robbery or hijacking, a judge must impose the maximum sentence available for any defendant who has a prior felony conviction and served time in prison for that offense.
 For a second conviction of a “serious violent felony” (which includes armed robbery), a defendant faces life without parole.